iJackWilson/HackTheBox-Writeups/Poison.md

 In my experience, there is some latency with this machine, so you may have to wait 10-15 seconds for the password prompt to appear.
 Once it does, you have user access on the machine and the ability to grab the user.txt flag.

 ![Homepage](https://github.com/iJackWilson/HackTheBox-Writeups/blob/master/Images/Poison/UserShell.png?raw=true)

+There's also a file called secret.zip sitting in the home directory.
+We'll need this later so let's copy it using secure copy (SCP).
+On the host machine (not the HTB machine), type:

+`scp Charix@10.10.10.84:~/secret.zip ~/`

+This zip is password protected, but can be unzipped with the same password used to log into the server.

+Now that we have user privileges, let's escalate to root.
+Going back to the initial nmap scan, we notice that vns is running on a couple of ports.
+We can forward the remote vnc port to our local machine using SSH tunnelling:

+`ssh -L 6999:localhost:5902 charix@10.10.10.84`

+We can now connect to the desktop using vncviewer.
+There isn't a password to type here, but we use the secret file that we extracted and unzipped earlier as a means of authentication:

+`vncviewer 127.0.0.1:6999 -passwd ~/secret`

+This should open a vnc session with a terminal visible.
+We can use this terminal to grab the flag from the root.txt file.